ajurge/simple_todo_list_app/README.md

 ## To use

-Node.js is used to serve static files from `public/` and handle requests to `/api/todos` to fetch or add data.
+Node.js is used to serve static files from `public/` and handle requests to the REST API (`/api/todos`) to fetch or delete TODOs.
+Socket.IO is used to create TODOs and for realtime updates to the clients using the WebSocket protocol.
 Start a server with the following:

 ### Node